In our earlier blog post we had a look at how eggs are a good source of nutrition.

 The saturated fat content of eggs is about about 3 g/100 g and cholesterol content (about 200–300 mg/100 g.
 Owing to these two characteristics, during the past 40 years, the public had been warned against frequent egg consumption due to the high cholesterol content in eggs and the potential association with CVD (Cardiovascular diseases).
 This was based on the assumption that high dietary cholesterol consumption is associated with high blood cholesterol levels and CVD.
 Afterwards, subsequent research suggests that, in contrast to SFA and TFA, dietary cholesterol in general and cholesterol in eggs in particular have limited effects on the blood cholesterol level and on CVD.

-On the contrary, egg yolks contain factors that prevent blood clotting that could lead to clogging of arteries. in this way, egg yolks help to reduce risk of cardiovascular diseases.
+- Egg yolks contain factors that prevent blood clotting that could lead to clogging of arteries.
+In this way, egg yolks help to reduce risk of cardiovascular diseases.

 Our suggestion is that moderation is best.
 An egg’s nutritional value is complete when eaten as a whole – with egg white and yolk .